Social Value Analysis

 The term social value is a nascent concept that continues to evolve.
 While the reporting of ESG impacts is now standard practice for a bulk of the world’s large and mid-cap companies, it unfortunately is confined to marketing information about commitments and processes and rarely measures or quantifies the actual impact on individuals and society in a useful way that allows investors to understand rates of human return.

+At CANCEA, social value is defined as the monetary value of an activity or product that is shared by a social group or community.
+It refers to the benefits that members of a society receive from sharing resources, knowledge, and culture, resulting in collective satisfaction with life and personal fulfilment.
 As socio-economic modelling experts that have had over 20 years of experience in dealing with the complexities and dimensionalities of societies, we have made great progress towards a scientifically valid way of measuring social value and social impact.

 Social Value Services